Bristow Group Affiliates and Joint Ventures

 is a regional fixed wing operator based in the U.K. Eastern Airways has 708 employees and operations focus on providing both charter and scheduled services targeting U.K. oil and gas transport.
 Eastern Airways operates 30 fixed wing aircraft.
 Bristow believes this investment will strengthen its ability to provide a complete suite of point to point transportation services for existing European based passengers, expand helicopter services in certain areas like the Shetland Islands and create a more integrated logistics solution for global clients.
 Bristow owns a 60 percent interest in Eastern Airways.

 Sky-Futures is the world leading provider of drone inspection services for the oil and gas industry, working with over 36 of the biggest oil and gas companies in the world.
 The drones collect high definition video, stills and thermal imagery data, which is analyzed in a proprietary data platform and delivered to the client as a technical report.
 Each part of this process is overseen by Sky-Futures' highly qualified, in-house team of global industry experts in flare systems and structural engineering.
 Sky-Futures now delivers drone inspection services in the North Sea, Middle East, South East Asia, North Africa, and most recently in the Gulf of Mexico, having been one of the first companies to receive FAA regulatory approval to operate in the US.
 The business is headquartered in London with offices in Houston, Abu Dhabi, Kuala Lumpur and Aberdeen.
-Bristow has made a $4.2 million investment in Sky-Features.
+Bristow has made a $4.2 million investment in Sky-Futures.